mi3nts/cloudSkyClassifier/firmware/randomForest/training/readMe.md

 ````

 ## 4.Reading the testing performance of the classifier:
-- The module will return a confusion matrix and a prediction accuracy statsistic once completed.
+- The module will return a confusion matrix and a prediction accuracy statistic once completed.
 ```
 -----------------------------------------------------
 Gaining Confusion Matrices...........................